cloudfoundry-samples/pong_matcher_grails/README.md

 It has an [acceptance test suite][acceptance-test] you might like to look at.

-**Note**: When We highly recommend that you use the latest versions of any software required by this sample application.
+**Note**: We highly recommend that you use the latest versions of any software required by this sample application.

 ## Running on [Pivotal Web Services][pws]